 1879 – 1906

 The logo of that time was designed in the characteristic Victorian style.
 The font used for the name was intricate and adorned with numerous decorative elements.
 Each letter stood out with refined curves, flourishes, and lines.
 This made the logo visually appealing and reflected the core graphic traditions of late 19th-century American design.
 Decorative elements such as swirls and lines lent the emblem sophistication and respectability.
-The visual style of the logo conveyed the company’s reliability and solidity.
+The logo’s visual style conveyed the company’s reliability and solidity.
 The lines and ornamental details created a sense of tradition, essential for building client trust.

 1931 – 1934